 Here are the two most common staff management problems in physical therapy clinics:

 - Recruiting and staffing.
-Hiring top talent is hard especially so in rural areas where there aren’t many candidates to choose from.
+Hiring top talent is hard, especially so in rural areas where there aren't many candidates to choose from.
 On the other hand, overstaffing can lead your physical therapy clinic to financial problems.
+Implementing effective physician recruiting strategies can help address these challenges by attracting qualified professionals and optimizing staffing levels.

 - Unmotivated staff.
 There are various reasons why your employees might lose motivation, including poor compensation, physical therapist burnout, and having an unmanageable workload.